stooj/pulumi-azure-serverless-workshop/06-api/README.md

 });
 ```

-Note that the product API is defined using a resource from the Terraform-based Azure provider due a limitation in the current version of the Azure NextGen provider.
+Note that the product API is defined using a resource from the Terraform-based Azure provider due a limitation in the current version of the Azure Native provider.

 Finally, export the API URL: